 What happens to international students’ offers of admission if they fail to acquire a study permit in the future?

 All international students must have a valid study permit to study in Canada.
 UNBC encourages you to keep up-to-date of application processes, timelines etc. The UNBC International Office can help – email email@example.com.

 All regular semester dates remain in effect, including refunds and withdrawal dates.
 Students who are unable to obtain a study permit for study in Canada, will have any balance on their account refunded after relevant charges have been applied.
 The offer of admission will then be withdrawn.

 International students can register for online classes from their home countries without a study permit.
-International students can begin their classes online from abroad in Fall 2020 and complete up to 50% of their program via distance learning if they cannot travel to Canada sooner.
+International students can begin their classes online from abroad in January 2021 and complete up to 50% of their program via distance learning if they cannot travel to Canada sooner.

 I have heard that I do not need to give biometrics if I am applying to renew my study permit from within Canada.
 Is this true?

 As a temporary measure, you’re exempt from giving biometrics if you’re applying from within Canada to extend your stay as a student, restore your status as a student, or apply for a new study permit.
 This applies to all new applications as well as applications already in progress.